sportysport74/open-acoustic-levitation/README.md

 - 🌍 Democratized access to breakthrough technology
 - 🏛️ Ancient wisdom validated by modern methods
 - 💻 The power of GPU acceleration for scientific discovery
+- 🤖 AI as a tool for validating human insights
+- 🛠️ Practical, buildable designs that actually work
 - 🚀 Humanity's journey to the stars

 **Let's build the future together.
 One simulation at a time.
-Ten thousand at once.**
+Ten thousand at once.
+With AI confirming ancient wisdom.**

+**15,000+ trials.
+8 major validations.
+One conclusion: Sacred geometry is optimal.**